 General landscape

-The distribution networks of tea, aromatic substances, and raw materials for making the qin cover a wide area of the East Asian continent.
-At the risk of simplifying the landscape and transportation conditions, in the north, there were the capital and Central Plains near the Yellow River, covering today’s Henan, Hebei, Shandong, Beijing, and a part of the Mongolian steppe.
-In the Yangtze River basin, there were the Sichuan, Hubei, Anhui, Zhejiang, and Jiangsu areas connected by the Yangtze River and other smaller rivers.
+The distribution networks of tea, aromatic substances, and raw materials for making the qin covered a wide area of East Asia.
+In the north were the capital and Central Plains near the Yellow River, covering today’s Henan, Hebei, Shandong, Beijing, and a part of the Mongolian steppe.
+In the Yangtze River basin, the Sichuan, Hubei, Anhui, Zhejiang, and Jiangsu areas were connected by the Yangtze River and other smaller rivers.
 Reaching into the deeper south, there were the hilly areas of Hunan, Jiangxi, Fujian, Canton, and Guangxi (fig. 2.1).
-Carts driven by draft animals such as oxen, horses, and donkeys were a common sight in the Central Plains, while boat travels were necessary in the southern areas and the Grand Canal.
-In the hilly areas, only small carts could be used, or for most of the time, there was no avoiding using the human body as means of conveyance of goods.
-In this way, scholars-artists, merchants, officials, and coolies could be seen traveling in these regions.
+Carts drawn by draft animals such as oxen, horses, and donkeys were a common sight in the Central Plains, while boats were necessary for the southern areas and the Grand Canal.
+In the hilly areas, only small carts could be used, and often there was no avoiding using human labour to transport goods.
+Using these various routes and conveyances, scholars-artists, merchants, officials, and porters could travel throughout the region.

 Means of transportation

-The raw materials for making the qin came from almost every region in the state.
-Since the qin workshops were located in the metropolitan areas, it was not a difficult task for the finished qin to reach the hands of the scholar-artists.
-Exotic aromatic substances from overseas came through the sea routes and reached harbors such as Quanzhou and Hangzhou.
-They were then carried by boats to the capital area through the Grand Canal and probably by carts as well.
-Aromatic substances from the Guangdong, Guangxi, and Hainan areas might be shipped by boats and carried by carts to the Central Plains.
-Dehydration and processing of the aromatic timbers helped reduce their weight significantly.
-Tea and utensils were a more complicated case.
-Tea from Sichuan was carried to the Tibetan area through the famous dangerous roads; they could also be taken by travelling scholars and officials, such as Su Shi, to the capital.
-As we know, the tea was planted in remote, mountainous areas; it needed to be carried out of the mountains by coolies walking through roads too narrow for large draft animals.
-The Mount Wuyi area that yielded the famous Jian’an White Tea is one of the most telling examples of the unaccommodating road conditions (fig. 2.2).
-After the tea was carried out of the mountains, it was then shipped by boats sailing on mountain creeks that later joined with larger rivers.
-The tea might then continue to be carried by coolies over many mountains until it reached the metropolitan areas.
+The raw materials for making the qin came from almost every region in the state to the workshops in the capital.
+Since the qin workshops were located in metropolitan areas, they were readily available to the scholar-artists.
+Exotic aromatic substances from distant territories crossed the sea routes and reached harbours such as Quanzhou and Hangzhou.
+They were then conveyed to the capital by cart and on boats plying the Grand Canal.
+Aromatic substances from the Guangdong, Guangxi, and Hainan areas might be shipped by boat and carried by carts to the Central Plains.
+The drying and processing of aromatic woods helped reduce their weight significantly.
+Tea and utensils were more complicated to transport.
+Tea from Sichuan was transported to Tibet along famously dangerous roads or could be taken by travelling scholars and officials, such as Su Shi, to the capital.
+As we know, tea was planted in remote, mountainous areas and needed to be carried down from the mountains by porters walking along roads too narrow for large draft animals.
+The Mount Wuyi area that yielded the famous Jian’an White Tea is one of the most dramatic examples of these unaccommodating road conditions (fig. 2.2).
+After the tea was carried out of the mountains, it was then shipped by boats sailing on mountain creeks that later joined larger rivers.
+The tea might then continue to be carried by porters over mountains until it reached the metropolitan areas.
 Ceramic utensils were usually shipped by boats as they were too fragile to be transported on land.
-In the times of Northern Song, their long journey would likely begin at the creeks near the Yulinting kiln cluster.
-Hundreds of bowls and ewers were loaded onto smaller boats that sailed on the mountain creeks and re-assembled and re-packaged on bigger boats in larger rivers.
+In the Northern Song times, their long journey would likely begin at the creeks near the Yulinting kiln cluster.
+Hundreds of bowls and ewers would have been loaded onto small boats that sailed on the mountain creeks before being reloaded onto bigger boats upon arrival at larger rivers.